pymc-devs/pymc/docs/source/Advanced_usage_of_Aesara_in_PyMC.rst

 Shared variables can also contain arrays, and are allowed to change their shape as long as the number of dimensions stays the same.

-We can use shared variables in PyMC3 to fit the same model to several datasets without the need to recreate the model each time (which can be time consuming if the number of datasets is large)::
+We can use shared variables in PyMC to fit the same model to several datasets without the need to recreate the model each time (which can be time consuming if the number of datasets is large)::